-2.4.
+- 2.4.
 Qualifications of the Program Director

 The program director must possess subspecialty expertise and qualifications acceptable to the Review Committee.
+(Core) - 2.4.a.
+The program director must possess current certification in the subspecialty for which they are the program director by the American Board of Physical Medicine and Rehabilitation, or subspecialty qualifications that are acceptable to the Review Committee.
 (Core)

-2.4.a.
-The program director must possess current certification in the subspecialty for which they are the program director by the American Board of Psychiatry and Neurology (ABPN) or the American Board of Physical Medicine and Rehabilitation (ABPMR) or subspecialty qualifications that are acceptable to the Review Committee.
-(Core)

-[Note that while the Common Program Requirements deem certification by a certifying board of the American Osteopathic Association (AOA) acceptable, there is no AOA board that offers certification in this subspecialty.]
+[Note that while the Common Program Requirements deem certification by a certifying board of the American Osteopathic Association (AOA) acceptable, there is no AOA board that offers certification in this subspecialty]